-2.2 The conceptual framework of data governance
+2.2.
+The conceptual framework of data governance

-Based on the contributions of the disciplines of Science and Technology Studies ("STS"), organisational design, management studies, information science and IT law in general, the conceptual framework of data governance may be studied in three dimensions: i) organisational, ii) legal and regulatory, and iii) technological.30
+Based on the contributions of the disciplines of Science and Technology Studies ("STS"), organisational design, management studies, information science and IT law in general, the conceptual framework of data governance may be studied in four dimensions: i) organisational, ii) legal and regulatory, iii) contractual and iv) technological.33

-2.2.1 Organisational dimension
+2.2.1.
+Organisation dimension

-The organisational dimension in data governance relates to a wide range of formal, functional and administrative goals-covering decision-making and control, organisational form, and roles and responsibilities.
+The organisational dimension in data governance relates to a wide range of formal, functional and administrative goals-covering decision-making and control, organisational form, and roles and responsibilities.34 Decision-making and control focus on the hierarchies and controls embedded in the general management architecture.
 The organisational form has both legal and administrative/managerial aspects.
-When organised as a separate entity, the organisational form could be a company, association, public enterprise, or other data intermediaries sharing as defined in the DGA proposal.
-Data governance systems could also be classified as centralised, decentralised, federated, or project-based (ad-hoc).
-Various types of models and mechanisms are being enacted, discussed and experimented with to address the problems relating to the form and control in data governance settings.
+When organised as a separate entity, the organisational form could be a company, association, public enterprise, or other data intermediaries sharing as defined in the DGA proposal.35 Data governance systems could also be classified as centralised, decentralised, federated, or project-based (ad-hoc).36 Various types of models and mechanisms are being enacted, discussed and experimented with to address the problems relating to the form and control in data governance settings.
 The roles and responsibilities in data governance relate to a network of stakeholders which includes a wide spectrum of organisations from industry players of various sizes and associations to standardisation bodies, regulators, and digital innovation hubs.